If you’re a woman over 50 at an important crossroads in your life —

 - Physical, personal, and spiritual practices to take home.

-- One year of monthly group coaching by Sue and Barbara exclusively for this Retreat group!
+- One year of monthly group follow-up sessions with coaching from Sue exclusively for this Retreat group!

 What’s NOT Included